smguggen/evental/README.md

 ###### Properties:
 1. **instance** *(static)*
-   Returns a new instance of the Evental class with no events attached and `this.caller` set to the Evental object
+   Returns a new instance of the Evental class with no events attached and `evental.caller` set to the Evental object

 2. **state**
    Returns the current state of events in the form of an object keyed by the event names referencing an object with two properties: